 Art and Design

-Children will be taught:
+Children will learn:

-- To create sketch books to record their observations and use them to review and revisit ideas
+- to create sketch books to record their observations and use them to review and revisit ideas

 - Use running, jumping, throwing and catching in isolation and in combination